 Use visual aids to communicate your idea.
-Visual aids may include images that you have found on Google, other artworks that you look to as inspiration, but it must also include a unique visual representation of your proposed project using drawing.
+Visual aids may include images that you have found on Google, other artworks that you look to as inspiration, but it must also include a unique visual representation of your proposed project using digital media.
+You may also draw or create a 3D model to enhance your presentation, but a digital rendering must be included.